-This property has grass and shrubbery which will require regular maintenance.
+This property has grass, shrubbery, and trees located around the buildings which will require regular maintenance, as well as curb islands located throughout the site.
 All areas will require regular maintenance.
 This involves mowing, sweeping, pruning, and the use of fertilizers, and pesticides.
 The resulting debris and waste from these maintenance activities will be carried into the stormwater system if not picked up during regular maintenance.
+In addition to the maintenance described above, the owners and management will also be responsible for the Landscape Maintenance of the storm water detention basin located in the northeast corner of the property.
 The SOP for Landscape Maintenance is included in Appendix B.